 12. Robots.txtRobots.txt is a simple file that streamlines communication with Google crawlers and allows you to effectively guide them.
 It’s natural that you don’t want the robots to access all your pages.
 For this reason, it’s worth creating the robots.txt file which contains a list of URLs that shouldn’t be indexed and crawled by the search engine robots.
 Which elements shouldn’t appear in the Google index?
 These are pages like terms and conditions, privacy policies, user panels, shopping carts, order procedures, or internal search engines.
 Of course, the complete list will depend on the type of your website.
 What should you know about robots.txt?

 - each site can have just one robots.txt file,

-- the file should have a UTF-8 encoding (with ASCII characters only),
+- the file should have a UTF-8 encoding (with ASCII characters),

-- two of the most important directives in such a file are: disallow (the selected element should not be crawled) and allow (it can be crawled).
+- two of the most important elements in the file are disallow (the listed elements shouldn’t be crawled) and allow (they can be crawled).

-- separate individual words with hyphens (e.g. technical-seo-complete-guide) instead of underscores (“_”);
+- consist of individual words separated with hyphens (e.g. technical-seo-complete-guide), they shouldn’t contain underscores (“_”),

 - are transparent and indicate the page content,